The Best Companion Plants for Hydroponic Gardens

 E. Cucumbers and Dill

-• Hydroponic setup: Works well in deep water culture (DWC) setups.
+• Hydroponic setup: Deep water culture (DWC) setups with large reservoirs.

 3. How to Pair Companion Plants in Hydroponics